-There are four additional requirements, which help prepare students for healthcare administration jobs and must be completed to graduate.
+There are five additional requirements, which help prepare students for healthcare administration jobs and must be completed to graduate.
 First, all students are expected to join the American College of Healthcare Executives (ACHE) and the Program's Student Health Administration Association, or join a comparable professional association.
 Second, students must have and interact regularly with an identified external mentor identified in HAD 504 and logs reflecting meetings with the external mentor are submitted in HAD 509.
 Third, all students must perform 24 hours of community service with a healthcare organization or healthcare related organization.
 The community service is not service-learning, but it should involve and apply skills, knowledge, or competencies learned in MHA courses, such as helping a local organization survey clients or helping elderly people understand Medicare.
-The completion of the community service hours requires a written confirmation from an organizational supervisor submitted in HAD 509.
+The completion of the community service hours requires a written confirmation from an organizational supervisor submitted in HAD 509 (For students who started in Fall 2020 or later, Community Service hours will be reported in HAD 515).
 Fourth, students must complete the University's online academic integrity tutorial.
 These requirements are further explained in the Additional Requirements Manual.
 Student should complete Section I of Appendix A-1 to track this requirement.
+Fifth, all students will participate in two professional organization meetings at the national or regional level and provide proof of meeting attendance in HAD 509.